January 23, 2019

 The Kennedy half dollar began in 1964, with just this single year struck in 90% silver.
 A few of these have turned up in PL.
 All of these are unusual and rare.
 Actually, the Prooflike quarters and halves from 1964 closely resemble the Special Mint Set, or SMS, coins of 1965 to 1967, with mirrored fields and sandblasted devices.
 It is not clear why they exist.

-Copper-nickel clad halves emerged in 1971, and it must be cautioned that the hard, nickel surfaces lent a much shinier, glossier texture to the average coin than was typically seen on past, silver strikes.
+Copper-nickel clad halves emerged in 1971, and it must be cautioned that the hard, mostly nickel surfaces lent a much shinier, glossier texture to the average coin than was typically seen on silver issues.
 That said, a few legitimate PL coins have emerged from the early 1970s.
 Dies of 1972-D, in particular, appear in Prooflike and Semi-Prooflike, with more regularity than other dates.
-Some other 1970s PL halves may have been struck from normal dies, but on leftover Proof planchets (or blanks)from San Francisco.
+Some other 1970s PL halves may have been struck from normal dies, but on leftover Proof planchets (or blanks) from San Francisco.
 We have seen a 1974-D PL that seems to be of this origin.
-Coins struck on Proof planchets will appear highly glossy and occasionally, such coins will be fully mirrored and qualify for PL.
-For instance, this 1971-D Prooflike Ike is likely the result of a Proof planchet.
+Coins struck on Proof planchets will appear highly glossy and occasionally, such coins will be fully mirrored and truly PL.
+For instance, this 1971-D Prooflike Ike dollar is likely the result of a Proof planchet, as the die itself shows signs of wear.

-A long hiatus ran from the late 1970s to early 1980s, when clad coinage is typically found to be frosty, poorly struck, and struck through grease and debris, with very low quality-control standards at the Mint.
-Nevertheless, a handful of 1984-D half dollars have emerged with Prooflike surfaces, from a worn die that was polished up to a chromium shine.
-Ironically, in 1987, the Mint began Chrome plating dies in a new effort to improve quality, and PL coins began to emerged with more frequency, thereafter.
+A long hiatus from the Prooflike finish ran from the mid-1970s to early 1980s, when clad coinage is typically found to be frosty, poorly struck, and struck through grease and debris, with very low quality-control standards observed by the Mint.
+Nevertheless, a handful of 1984-D half dollars have emerged with Prooflike surfaces, from a worn die that was heavily polished, imparting on it a chrome-like shine.
+Ironically, in 1987, the Mint began chrome plating dies in a new effort to improve quality, and PL coins began to emerged with more frequency, thereafter.
 Indeed, a handful of 1989-P halves have been found so reflective that they would put any polished chrome bumper to shame.
 Three of these have made the DPL designation, to date, with more in PL, or with a PL obverse.
 Incidentally, one-sided PL coins are highly collectible, too, and are given a Star designation by NGC.

-Through the 1990s, PL halves become a little bit more common, with either one piece, or a handful of examples, available for most D-mint dates, and a few P-mint ones.
+Through the 1990s, PL halves become a little bit more common, with either one piece, or a handful of examples, available for most D-mint dates, and a few P-mint ones, as well.
 In 1995 and 1996, a noticeable change took place in quality control.
-1987 to 1994 coins, while shiny and chrome-like, were plagued by planchet defects and lint marks that show up after striking.
-This often prevents PL designations on otherwise reflective coins, because clear, clean fields are important to show that each side is fully mirrored.
-Something happened around 1995 to lessen this problem; and by 1996, some very clean and appealing, Prooflike halves were struck, as standards continued to improve.
-Despite increased quality, none of these coins have achieved the specifications for DPL, though we have seen a specimen with a DPL obverse.
-1997 was another quality year, in some ways.
+While 1987 to 1994 coins are shiny and chrome-like, they were also were plagued by planchet defects and lint marks that show up after striking.
+This often prevents PL designations on otherwise reflective coins; as rough patches in the fields break the mirrored surface.
+Something happened around 1995 to lessen this problem; and by 1996, some very clean and appealing Prooflike halves were struck.
+Despite increased quality, none of these coins have achieved the specifications for DPL, though we have seen a 1996-D specimen with an obviously DPL obverse.
+1997-D was another quality year, in some ways.
 Many will show smooth, mirrored surfaces, but a large number were struck through brown grease, leaving the surfaces hazy, spotted, and etched.
-This kills the chances of PL, and certainly DPL, on many 1997 pieces.
+This kills the chances of PL for most examples, and certainly DPL on some.

 That brings us to 1998, a year when everything seems to have gone right.
 The problems with grease were not as prevalent, and a handful of halves (and other denominations) have been found with delightful PL qualities.
 Just recently, in November, 2018, a DPL 1998-D Kennedy half dollar was discovered and certified by NGC.
 This is presently a unique coin.

-However, there can be no mistaking the surfaces of a DPL Kennedy, like this 1998-D. DPL coins are nothing like the average PL Kennedy.
-This piece sticks out like a sore thumb compared to normal PL Kennedy halves, like a beautiful piece of artwork from one of the grand masters that ended up in a thrift shop.
-A commanding, high relief strike, combined with unbroken waves of dancing, fluttering luster makes this coin look alive.
+However, there can be no mistaking the surfaces of a DPL Kennedy, like this 1998-D. DPL coins stick out like a sore thumb compared to normal PL Kennedy halves; like a beautiful piece of artwork from one of the grand masters that ended up in a thrift shop.
+A commanding, high relief strike, combined with unbroken waves of dancing, fluttering luster makes the coin look alive.

 This 1998 is now the youngest DPL Kennedy half dollar to appear, despite the fact that the quality streak that began in 1998 ran through about 2001.
 Starting in 2002, Kennedy halves were no longer released for circulation, but actual business strikes were still being produced for collectors and were sold in bags, rolls, and Mint Sets.
-The production techniques changed very little, but the high quality seen on 1998-2001 pieces definitely came to an end.
-PL halves after 2002 are much scarcer than those of the 1990s.
+The production techniques changed very little, but the high quality seen on 1998-2001 pieces definitely came to an end after 2002.
+PL halves after 2002 are much scarcer than those of the 1990s through early 2000s.
 One of multiple reasons for this is the horrific Satin Finish that the Mint adopted on Mint Sets from 2005 to 2010.
-A dull, dirty, thick and yet uneven satin texture enveloped both fields and devises of the affected coins (1).
+A dull, dirty, thick, and yet uneven satin luster enveloped both fields and devises of the affected coins (1).
 This effectively ended the sourcing of PL coins from Mint Sets.
-Thankfully, they continued to release the regular business strikes in rolls and bags during this period, and the PL coins we have today where found therein.
+Thankfully, they continued to release the regular business strikes in rolls and bags during this period, and the PL coins we have today where all found therein.

-The Mint ended the Satin Finish after 2010, to virtually universal satisfaction.
-In 2011, perhaps they wanted to counteract five years of lifeless coins by imparting on them the opposite effect; many collectors were indeed surprises when they opened their Mint sets that year and found that the Mint had introduced a Semi-Prooflike, metallic gleam to all coinage.
-This has become the standard, since 2011, and in turn, truly PL coins are being created in larger numbers.
-Also, when the 50th anniversary of the Kennedy half dollar resulted in a design change in 2014, the standard finish seems to have became even more reflective.
+Fortunately, the Mint ended the Satin Finish after 2010, to virtually universal satisfaction.
+In 2011, perhaps they wanted to counteract five years of lifeless coins by imparting on them the opposite effect; many collectors were indeed surprises when they opened their Mint sets in 2001 to find a gleaming, highly polished finish on all coins.
+This new approach has become the standard since 2011, and the grading services are extra strict on what constitutes Pl on these newer coins.
+However, truly PL coins are being created and graded in much larger numbers than at any other point in the Kennedy half dollar era.
 For most dates since 2011, PL halves in the NGC population report can be counted out by the dozen.
 The mint also experimented with several intentionally PL and CAMEO finishes in 2014.
 Known as the “Enhanced Finish,” these are intentionally produced hybrid Proof coins and, like the SMS coins of 1965 to 1967, are not relevant to this analysis.

 Clearly, there are now many variations of the Kennedy half dollar for collectors.
-And yet, despite all of this activity, not one DPL business strike half dollar has been seen since 1998.
+And yet, despite all of this activity, not one DPL business strike half dollar has been seen observed newer than1998.
 DPL Kennedy halves are truly modern rarities.
 They are so rare that they are essentially un-collectable.
-There are just five graded for 1970-D, three for 1989-D, and just one for 1998-D (3).
+As of this writing, there are just five graded for 1970-D, three for 1989-D, and just one for 1998-D (3).

 (1) While the Satin Finish was not well liked, the manufacturing process used by the Mint lead to the appearance of many high-grade specimens.
 Some Satin Finish Kennedy halves have made the MS70 grade.